If you are planning a trip to Dauphin Island, Alabama anytime soon, here are 5 things you need to know!

-When we first booked our vacation house through Vacasa (which I highly recommend), we didn't really know a lot about the area other than it is perfect for someone wanting to get away from the hustle and bustle of it all.
+When we first booked our vacation house through Vacasa, we didn't really know a lot about the area.
+We had heard that it was perfect for someone wanting to get away from the hustle and bustle of it all.

-We stayed there a whole week so we learned a few tricks of the trade that I thought I would share with you — just in case you are going to spend some time visiting Dauphin Island as well.
+We stayed there a whole week.
+While there, we learned a few tricks of the trade that I thought I would share with you.
+These will come in handy in case you are going to spend some time visiting Dauphin Island as well.

 5 Things You Need to Know if You Visit Dauphin Island

 #1 Buy Groceries Before Heading to the Island

 The very first thing we learned when we got to Dauphin Island is that buying groceries is not easy to do.
 On the island, there is a Dollar Store and a convenience store with extremely overpriced food.
 If you want groceries you have three options.

 - Go to Greer's Grocery Mart in Theodore (about 20 minutes from the island) before you get there.